Cook Islands national football team: The two OFC Nations Cup (1996–2001)

 The Cook Islands qualified for their first OFC Nations Cup after finishing second in the 1998 Polynesia Cup, which they hosted.
 They faced Australia and Fiji in Group B, in what proved to be a tough draw.
 Australia crushed the Cook Islands 16–0 in their first match, scoring eight goals either side of the interval.
 In their next match against Fiji, however, the Cook Islands acquitted themselves much better, losing only 3–0, but with two defeats from two matches they failed to make the semi-finals.

 In finishing 2nd at the 2000 Polynesia Cup, the Cook Islands also qualified for the OFC Nations Cup.
 They were drawn in Group A along with the Solomon Islands, and again, Australia.
 After their heavy defeat at the hands of Australia in the previous tournament, the Cook Islands hoped to avoid a repeat performance.
 However, they were powerless to prevent their opponents from running rampant, this time to the tune of 17–0.
 The Solomon Islands were up next, and in this game the Cook Islands had the consolation of scoring their first goal at the OFC Nations Cup – the only bright spot in an otherwise bleak 5–1 defeat.
 After two defeats, then, the Cooks Islands again went out at the group stage.

+In 2001 during 2002 FIFA World Cup qualification, the Cook Islands faced New Zealand, the first fixture between the two.
+The Cook Islands held strong, keeping the opposition level at 0-0 until half time, until substitute Noah Hickey scored a brace to put the efforts of the Cook Islands defence in vein.
+Goalkeeper Tony Jamieson won player of the match, making at minimum 7 and maximum of 26 saves during the match.